Lab Members

 Zach Magin

-Zach is a fourth-year doctoral student in the clinical psychology program.
+Zach is a fifth-year doctoral student in the clinical psychology program.
 Zach’s research focuses on the mechanisms through which psychosocial factors affect cardiovascular disease risk and progression.
-He is currently collecting data for his dissertation study to examine the roles of perceived control, spirituality, and group identification in coping and related blood pressure reactivity to academic stress in college students.
+He is currently collecting data for his dissertation study to examine the role of perceived control in coping and related blood pressure reactivity to academic stress in college students.
 Zach has worked as a research assistant for two of Dr. Park’s NIH-funded studies: 1) A clinical trial examining the mechanisms through which a mind-body intervention reduces back pain and 2) A study examining resilience factors in cancer survivors.
 Zach currently works as a research assistant on Dr. Park’s study on divine forgiveness.
 Prior to his graduate training, Zach assisted with several studies at the Yale Stress Center that examined the roles of physiological and neurological processes in stress-related substance use and relapse risk.

 Katherine Gnall